 - Set the distance of the buffer

-- Click to “enable” the filter
+- Click to “Save” the filter

 That’s all there is to applying a buffer!